High-Order Pooling for Graph Neural Networks with Tensor Decomposition: Experiments on Real-World Datasets

 From the results, we can see that adding the linear low-order interactions helps put essential weights on them.
 Ablation results show that high-order CP pooling has the advantage over low-order linear pooling for generating expressive node and graph representations, moreover, tGNN is more expressive with the combination of high-order pooling and low-order aggregation.
 This illustrates the necessity of learning high-order components and low-order interactions simultaneously in tGNN.

 \paragraph{Computational Aspect}

 In Fig.~\ref{fig:ablation_figures}, we compare model performance with computation costs.
-We fix a 2-layer tGNN with 32 hidden channels with 8, 16, 32, 64, 128, 256, 512, 1024, 2048, 4096 decomposition rank.
-We run 10 times on each citation network with the same 60\%/20\%/20\% random splits for train/validation/test and draw the relations of average test accuracy, decomposition rank, and computation costs.
-From the figure, we can see that the the model performance can be improved with higher decomposition ranks (\ie{} Tensor $\tensor{T}$ is more accurately computed as the decomposition rank $R$ gets larger), but training time is also increased, thus it is a trade-off between classification accuracy and computation efficiency.
+We fix a 2-layer tGNN with 32 hidden channels with 8,16,...,2048,4096 rank, and 2-layer baselines with 8,16,...,2048,4096 hidden dim.
+We run 10 times on each citation network with the same 60\%/20\%/20\% random splits for train/validation/test and draw the relations of average test accuracy, rank/hidden dim, and computation costs.
+From the figure, we can see that the model performance can be improved with higher ranks (\ie{} Tensor $\tensor{T}$ is more accurately computed as the rank $R$ gets larger), but training time is also increased, thus it is a trade-off between classification accuracy and computation efficiency.
+And in comparison with baselines, tGNN still has marginal improvements with higher ranks while the baselines stop improving with larger hidden dimensions.

 In Sec.~\ref{sec:time_complexity}, we theoretically discuss the time complexity of tGNN.
-In Appendix~\ref{app:runtime}, we experimentally asses model efficiency by comparing tGNN with GCN~\cite{kipf2016classification}, GAT~\cite{velivckovic2017attention}, GCN2~\cite{chen2020simple}, and mean, max poolings on \textit{Cora} on a CPU over 10 runtimes, and compare the number of model parameters, training epochs per second, and accuracy.
+In Appendix~\ref{app:runtime}, we experimentally assess model efficiency by comparing tGNN with GCN~\cite{kipf2016classification}, GAT~\cite{velivckovic2017attention}, GCN2~\cite{chen2020simple}, and mean, max poolings on \textit{Cora} on a CPU over 10 runtimes, and compare the number of model parameters, training epochs per second, and accuracy.
 The experiments show that tGNN is more competitive in terms of running time and better accuracy with a fixed number of parameters and the same time budget.